nikodunk/roomsolar/content/blog/2000W-DIY-solar-battery-kit-parts-recommendation-2000W-Inverter-2000Wh-Lithium-battery-400W-solar.md

 type: post
 draft: false
 ---
 This is the our Amazon Parts recommendation for a 2000W kit – in our opinion 2000W is the gold standard of system sizing and where a solar system really starts to compete with a traditional generator.
 It is still a little pricey (mainly due to the large batteries) BUT can already be worth it if you're paying for gasoline to replace a generator (or don't like the noise).
 We don't offer anything this large pre-built yet, but intend to soon.
 In the meantime – a parts list for your own DIY 2000W system!
+Also note that the 2000W don't refer to the solar wattage ("in") but to the inverter wattage ("out") – we only put in 400W of solar.

 This 1000W inverter size is great for running pretty much anything, and in our eyes is the current performance sweet spot in 2020.
 You can run small hot-plates with this, hair-dryers, as well as fridges which you could not run with the 1000W system.
 The big difference is that this one will run an A/C unit, which is the second killer backup use-case for many preppers with families.
 Beyond that, you can of course run the usual CPAP machines, TVs, laptops and phone chargers (same as the 500W kits).